B. C. Sanyal: Career

 He died on 9 January 2003, in Nizamuddin East, New Delhi, after a brief illness at the age of 102, he was survived by his wife Snehlata and daughter Amba Sanyal, costume designer, while her husband KT Ravindran, is a noted architect and dean of Delhi's School of Planning and Architecture.
 Amba Sanyal later received the 2008 Sangeet Natak Akademi Award for Costume Designing (theatre).

+Selected artworks

+Some of Sanyal's notable paintings and sculptures include: